Cassettes Are Back, and Booming

 If this takes off, with my 8-Track horde I will be rich!

+In the old caddy, with quadrophonic sound, once those 8tracks hit an age..you could have different songs out of different speakers.. something for everyone!

 I suppose it was Guardian of the Galaxy that ....
-(Score:1)
+(Score:3, Insightful)

 Physical Nostelgia / Not Quality (Score:2)